sangmshin/purple/README.md

 ## >> How to run this app locally in development mode

+(The app has already been built/bundled to './build' folder so all you actually need to do is step 1)

 1. cd to 'purple/purplebricks' folder and run

 ### `npm start`